-The charter also sets out the Group Regulatory Risk function's objectives and their key performance measures.
-Group Regulatory Risk gains its authority from the AR&CC and the Head of Group Regulatory Risk is accountable to the Chair of that committee.
+Group Compliance receives its authority from the Company's AR&CC and the Group Head of Compliance is accountable to the Chair of that committee.

 B.5 Internal audit function

 B.5.1 Implementation of the internal audit function

 The AIA is authorised by the Administrator's Group Audit Committee (GAC) to evaluate and report on the adequacy and effectiveness of all controls, including financial, operating, compliance, and risk management.